SBAS Made Easy

 To enhance the information provided by SBAS, the SXBlue GPS has a unique ability to extrapolate the ionospheric information beyond the broadcast grid.
 This feature increases the usable geographic coverage area of an SBAS system.

 An SBAS transmits correction data on the same frequency as GPS from a geostationary satellite (the space segment), allowing the use of the same receiver equipment used for GPS.
 Another advantage of having SBAS transmit on the same frequency is that only one antenna is required.

 Since SBAS broadcasts in the L-band, the signal requires a line of sight in the same manner as GPS to maintain signal acquisition.
 Let’s select WAAS for an example.
 Currently, two communication satellites are transmitting WAAS data for public use.
 Due to their location, these satellites may appear lower on the horizon, depending on your geographic position on land.
 In regions where the satellites appear lower on the horizon, they may be more prone to being masked by terrain, foliage, buildings, or objects, resulting in signal loss.
 The further that you are away from the equator and the satellite’s longitude will cause the satellite to appear lower on the horizon.
 Fortunately, the COAST Technology helps alleviate this problem by maintaining system performance when SBAS signal loss occurs for extended periods of time.

 Worldwide SBAS Coverage

-Figure below depicts the current world SBAS coverage.
-This figure is only an approximation of signal coverage by each of the SBAS constellation.
+The figure below depicts the current world SBAS coverage.
+This figure is only an approximation of signal coverage by each of the SBAS constellations.
 Although there is geographic coverage at higher latitudes, practical usage of SBAS will be limited to environments where a relatively consistent line of sight to the satellites from the SXBlue GPS system is available.

 Worldwide SBAS Coverage